ONSgeo/Area_Classification/docs/specifications/Post_processing.md

 ### 4.1 Method inputs

 #### 4.1.1 Table containing all chosen variables
 The table that is outputted in the pre-processing stage, with the selected variables and the percentage values for EW/NI/Scot in one combined dataframe.
 This could be the full 60 variables as listed in the [lookup](https://github.com/ONSgeo/Area_Classification/blob/main/data/lookups/UK_selected_codes_lookup.csv), or less if it has been specified in the config file to drop specific variables.
-In 'main_pipeline.py' this is defined as the 'chosen_clustering_variables' dataframe:
+In 'main_pipeline.py' this is defined as the 'chosen_clustering_variables' dataframe.

 Example:

 |  LAD_code |	v01 |	v02 |	v03 |